Friso-Hollandic Wars: Battle of Warns (1345)

-After the battle
+Aftermath

 The count's death plunged Holland, Zeeland and Hainaut into turmoil as William IV died without an heir.
 This meant the county reverted to his liege lord, the German emperor Louis the Bavarian, who enfeoffed his own wife, Margaret of Bavaria with it.
 Margaret was prepared to hand the three counties over to her son William, but only under certain preconditions.
 This led to a flare-up of the civil war between the Hoek and Kabeljauw parties, with the Kabeljauws trying to bring William V to the countship without any preconditions, while the Hoeks remained faithful to Margaret.

 It was clear that there could be no new attack on the Frisians under these circumstances, so apart from some confiscations of Frisian property in Holland, and a renewal of the hostilities at sea, the Frisian issue disappeared into the background.
 After the Frisians had expressed regret for the death of William IV, on 2 May 1348, the way was free for negotiations about a truce, which went into effect on 22 June.

-Nearly five decades of peace (1348-1396)
+Second period of détante (1348–1396)

 In 1368, during the peace with the Frisians, the Kabeljauws delivered the countship to William V. Thereupon his younger brother, Albert of Bavaria, was called to Holland to succeed him, an event which led to another flare-up in the civil war when a third brother, Louis the Roman, tried to take the countship for himself, with the support of the Hoek nobles.

 In 1368, when the truce with the Frisians was nearly over, peace negotiations were reentered, however, these talks resulted in no new agreement.
 Albert of Bavaria wanted effective control over the Frisian territories, while the Frisians refused to concede.
 As such, the terms of the initial truce continued in place being extended year after year.